dstroud/dreamsequence/README.md

 	- Default pset: Automatically load the last-saved pset (and data) on script launch.
 	- Chords as: Global menu option selects between displaying chords names (Gmaj) or as chord degrees (VII).
 	- Crow pullup: i2c pullup resistors can be set On (default) or Off.
+ 	- MIDI Clock Out: Determines behavior of synced MIDI devices when pausing/continuing:
+   		- The “song” option will send out MIDI Song Position Pointer (SPP) and ‘continue’ messages which should work well for things like DAWs.
+		- The “pattern” setting will cause Dreamsequence to continue playback and then send a ’start’ message at the beginning of the next measure.
+This works well for devices that don’t support SPP: drum machines, loopers, Ableton live’s “Session” view, etc…
+		- In order for ‘pattern’ mode to work as expected, you must set a time signature via GLOBAL>>Beats per bar/Beat length (time signature numerator and denominator).
+Changing the time signature requires restarting playback.

 ---

 # Crow Patching

-Dreamsequence supports using Crow to send and receive CV and triggers:
+Dreamsequence supports using Crow to send and receive CV and triggers.
+Outputs are configurable via Global>> Crow out x, defaulting to the following:
+- Crow IN 1: Trigger in (rising past 2 volts) will sample the CV on Crow IN 2 and send a note from the CV Harmonizer
-- Crow IN 1: CV used to determine note pitch of the CV Harmonizer.
+- Crow IN 2: CV used to determine note pitch of the CV Harmonizer.
 Can be unquantized or quantized.
-Attenuation recommended
+Attenuation recommended.
-- Crow IN 2: Trigger (rising past 2 volts) in will sample the CV on Crow IN 1 and send a note from the CV Harmonizer
-- Crow OUT 1: "Crow" output V/oct out
+- Crow OUT 1: Default "Crow" output V/oct out
-- Crow OUT 2: "Crow" output trigger or 10v attack/decay envelope out
+- Crow OUT 2: Default "Crow" output trigger or 10v attack/decay envelope out
+- Crow OUT 3: Default used by [Arranger Events](https://github.com/dstroud/dreamsequence/blob/main/README.md#events-view).
-- Crow OUT 3: Clock out (beat-division or PPQN) set in "Global:Crow clock" menu item
+- Crow OUT 4: Default clock out (beat-division or PPQN) set in "Global:Crow clock" menu item
-- Crow OUT 4: A trigger can be sent from this output by scheduling an [Arranger Event](https://github.com/dstroud/dreamsequence/blob/main/README.md#events-view).
-More to come.